ITU-BDSA2025-GROUP11/Chirp/docs/report.md

 When consulted, the LLM were used as a substitute for a teaching assistant providing guidance and explanations rather than generating concrete code implementations.

 LLMs would also prove useful for interpreting and understanding large and complex error messages produced by JetBrains Rider, particularly during migration related issues encountered in the first half of the development process.

+## Ethical conclusion
+In the end the group successfully adhered to the core ethical principle set out for ourselves maintaining intellectual ownership.
+While the technical method of attribution had to be changed from co-authorship to commit message citations due to platform limitations the role of AI remained strictly supplementary.
+By treating LLMs as "teaching assistants" for debugging and explanations rather than code generators we ensured that the final codebase remains a product of our own understanding and effort.